Giant Panda Guerilla Dub Squad: Steady (2013)

 Keyboardist Tony Gallicchio, another Rochester local, joined the band in place of departing keyboard player Aaron Lipp.

 In 2013, the band recorded their fourth album, Steady which was co-produced by Craig Welsch of 10 Foot Ganja Plant.
 Steady hit #1 on the Billboard Reggae Album chart on October 9, 2014.

 Bright Days (2015)

 In 2015, the band released their fifth album (and second 'Americana' album), Bright Days on Easy Star Records.
 It features nine original songs recorded at the Rear Window Studio in Brookline, Massachusetts.

 Make It Better (2016)

 On September 16, 2016, the band released their sixth album called, Make It Better on Rootfire Cooperative, featuring ten new tracks.
 The album was recorded in their hometown of Rochester, New York at Blackdog Studios owned by former band member Matt Goodwin.
 The band also prepared some tracks at Scanhope Sound in Littleton, Colorado.
 This album was mixed by Danny Kalb who also co-produced.
 Make it Better debuted at the #1 spot on Billboard and the iTunes reggae charts.

+Love In Time (2023)

+On April 7, 2023, the band released their seventh album called, Love In Time on Easy Star Records, featuring eleven new tracks.